blakethepatton/pg-truncate-example/README.md

 `php artisan db:seed`
 `php artisan db:seed --class=ProductCategorySeeder` -> `Errors out warning you about foreign key constraints.`

+The original issue was created because even with `Schema::disableForeignKeyConstraints();` set, you could not truncate the table and instead got an error (which the patch restores).
+PG likes to ensure that constraints are always going to be valid.
+I would rather drop constraints referencing that table, do what I need to do to the table, then restore the constraints afterward.
+I would never expect truncating a table to drop related tables, I would expect an error.
+Like you get when you try to delete a record that has a foreign key referencing it.

 #### Cleanup

 Now we're done, feel free to `docker-compose down` and clean the files off your drive.